ianjrobertson/startup/README.md

 ## HTML Deliverable
 Created skeleton of web app using several different pages.
 Included main, notifications, settings, create post and saved spots.
 Including placeholder values for API and reactive components.
 Created links between pages on header.
-Basic log in page
+Basic log in page.
+On Main page, created cards that represent basic Hammock spot posts, these include options to like, save, and bring up the location for the spots as well as a photo and a a description.

 ## CSS Deliverable